chucknado/zpu/README.md

     Save the file anywhere on your computer.

-2. In the zpu files, update the **auth.py** file with your Zendesk username and API token:
+2. In the zpu project files, update the **auth.py** file with your Zendesk username and API token:

     ```
     def get_auth():